 Day 6: Ca Mau

 We head out of Bac Lieu on narrow and quiet riverside paths that lead us to a short stint on Highway 1 before lunch in the small town of Ho Phong.
-The afternoon’s ride is an altogether smoother affair on wider, but still traffic light roads as we head for the regional centre of Ca Mau.
+The afternoon’s ride is an altogether smoother affair on wider roads with little traffic as we head for the regional centre of Ca Mau.

 Day 7: Rach Gia.

-The final stretch of today’s journey will be via our support vehicle as we transfer to our rest day hotel in the costal town of Rack Gia
+The final stretch of today’s journey will be via our support vehicle as we transfer to our rest day hotel in the coastal town of Rack Gia

 Day 8: Rach Gia - Rest Day